awesome-workshop/cap-cms/_episodes/04-Adding-a-trigger-path.md

   - CAP entries can be searched (among many other options) by trigger and dataset path

 ---
+## What is a trigger?

+When CMS is performing at its peak, about one billion proton-proton interactions will take place every second inside the detector.
+There is no way that data from all these events could be read out, and even if they could, most would be less likely to reveal new phenomena; they might be low-energy glancing collisions for instance, rather than energetic, head-on interactions.

+We therefore need a 'trigger' that can select the potentially interesting events, such as those which will produce the Higgs particle, and reduce the rate to just a few hundred “events” per second, which can be read out and stored on computer disk for subsequent analysis.

 ## Including a trigger path to the CAP entry